codyngpriest/sorting_algorithms/README.md

 2. Selection sort
 This is a function that sorts an array of integers in ascending order using the Selection sort algorithm

+3. Quick sort
+This is a function that sorts an array of integers in ascending order using the Quick sort algorithm